thirteensuits/hardbank-frontend-v0.25/README.md

 There is also the obvious issue of adoption.
 While many merchants tout that they are ready to accept cryptocurrency as payments, and many providers have been set up to execute these payments, it is clear that the volume of half-chain transactions is extremely small.
 Is there any actual demand, at this time, to use cryptocurrency to purchase physical products?

 On the coding side, there is definitely some clunkiness, and we would like to add (or experiment with) certain features, including:
- - checking if an NFT has already been used to claim an order
+ - checking if an SBT has already been used to claim an order
- - experimenting with a burn or altering functionality to the NFT upon claiming an order
+ - automating the claim process such that we automatically check with index number is in the purchaser's wallet
  - saving the inputted physical address in a way that is not linked to the wallet address that is used to execute the claim
- - tokengating entry to the "Owner" section
+ - tokengating entry to the "Owner" section to TrunkNFT owners
- - conducting a check in real time for NFT ownership status in order to ensure that only NFT holders can access the Payable smart contract
+ - conducting real-time checks for TrunkNFT ownership status in order to ensure that only TrunkNFT holders can view and withdraw proceeds
- - positioning of the login button in the navigation bar
- - etc etc